Iku-Turso (creature)

-Iku-Turso (/fi/, "the eternal Turso"; also known as Iku-Tursas, Iki-Tursas, Meritursas, Tursas, Turisas among others) refers to one or multiple giants in Finnish mythology.
+Iku-Turso (/fi/, "the eternal giant"; also known as Iku-Tursas, Iki-Tursas, Meritursas, Tursas, Turisas among others) refers to one or multiple giants in Finnish mythology.
 In the Kalevala, Iku-Turso is a malevolent sea monster.

 The name Turisas is probably an early loanword from the Proto-Germanic *þurisaz 'giant'.
 In 1551, Mikael Agricola mentioned Turisas as the god of war: Turisas voiton antoi sodast 'Turisas brought victory in war'.
 There is no consensus among scholars if the multiple Tursas mentions in runic songs refer to one being or multiple different ones.

 In runic songs

 A runic song speaks of the birth of "Old man Kave, Lord of the North, / Ancient eternal giant" (or "ancient iku-Turilas").
 He is called the old father of Väinämöinen, and he grew tired of being in the womb and released himself with just a lift of his finger.
 He was born in full warrior gear with a sword and a saddled horse.
 In other sources, Väinämöinen is called a son of a giant named Kaleva, who has also been interpreted by researchers as a kind of primordial giant.
 A Forest Finnish song also calls iku-Turilas the one who freed the Sun and the Moon.

 Another song mentions Meri-Tursas 'Sea Tursas' who impregnates Maiden of North Loviatar with waves when she is seeking relief for her pain in water.
 As a result, Loviatar gives birth to the diseases of the world.
 Another song is similar, but says that Meren Ukko Parkka Äijä made the Maiden of North pregnant, and Väinämöinen was born out of this and released himself from the womb in the same way as his father did in the aforementioned song.

 In the Great Oak story, a trio of luonnottaret reap a meadow.
 A "fiery Tursas" comes from Pohjola and steals the hays, burning them and sowing the ashes at the gates of Pohjola.
 As a result, the Great Oak emerges, so big it blocks the Sun and the Moon from shining, and a hero must be found to cut it down.